 Once a contact has been added to a case, you will be able to link the contact to facts using their "@ Name".
 A contact's @ Name is auto-generated upon creation but can be customized in the "@ Name" field on the contact record.

-When linking contacts to a fact the full contact name will still appear in the drop-down list, so it's easier to identify the correct contact, as demonstrated below:
+When linking contacts to a fact the full contact name will still appear in the drop-down list, so it's easier to identify the correct contact: